 Solo Recital at St. Peter’s Eaton Square, March 6th 2014

 McCawley gave an energetic account of the first movement [Beethoven Sonata Op.
 10/1], its dark and angular opening sentence contrasted with a lyrical second subject, the entire movement crisply articulated with fine attention to the string quartet and orchestral writing and startling dynamic changes.
 The middle movement offered a respite from the darkly- hued outer movements.
 Scored in warm-hearted A -flat major, it was an opportunity to enjoy some fine legato playing.
-The final movement was a burst of nervous energy, only just held in check by McCawley, which allowed him to highlight not only the dramatic possibilities inherent in Beethoven’s writing, but also the composer’s wit: the movement ends with a slower coda and a final sentence which is almost a whisper.
+The final movement was a burst of nervous energy which allowed him to highlight not only the dramatic possibilities inherent in Beethoven’s writing, but also the composer’s wit: the movement ends with a slower coda and a final sentence which is almost a whisper.

 In the Songs Without Words by Mendelssohn there was further opportunity to enjoy McCawley’s exceptionally fine legato playing.
 Beloved of Victorian salons, Mendelssohn invented the concept of the Lieder Ohne Worte, and produced eight volumes of these varied and lyrical miniatures.
 McCawley’s selection of just three from the Opp 38, 19 and 30 was intimate, expressive and poignant.